 “They think I’m Arnold’s son,” he wrote on Instagram with the hashtag #terminatorisnotmydad

-BELOW: Watch the “Brotherly Love” commercial featuring black actors.
+BELOW: Watch different versions of the “Brotherly Love” commercial for other markets.